 The printed motor mount gets slotted into the bracket on the window.

-15 rpm is a high enough gear ratio such that the friction is high enough to prevent the blind from undwinding on its own.
+The 15 rpm variant has a gear ratio such that the friction is high enough to prevent the blind from undwinding on its own.

 I decided to put the motors on the handle side of the window, so they don't have a risk of getting squished between the window frame and the wall.

 This however made it neccessary to route the cable along the width of the window to the hinge.